decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/learn.md

 # Learn About Doctelligence

-**Doctelligence** is a **decentralized blockchain protocol** for building sovereign AI ecosystems and peer-to-peer data marketplaces.
-It enables secure collaboration across distributed data sources — without ever moving or exposing the data itself.
+**Doctelligence** is a **peer-to-peer federated learning (FL) blockchain protocol** that serves as **infrastructure for EVM-compatible blockchain ecosystems**.
+It powers **open-AI ecosystems** and **sovereign data collaboration** by enabling secure coordination across distributed data sources — without ever moving or exposing the data itself.

-Whether you're training AI models, contributing data, or building new tools, Doctelligence lets you collaborate **securely, transparently, and fairly**, while keeping control where it belongs: with the data owner.
+Built to seamlessly integrate with **EVM-compatible blockchain ecosystems**, Doctelligence allows decentralized applications (dApps) and smart contracts to tap into federated learning capabilities, enabling secure, transparent, and fair AI collaboration directly on the blockchain.
+Whether you're training models, contributing data, or building decentralized applications, Doctelligence provides the foundational infrastructure to ensure **data sovereignty** and secure participation — while keeping control where it belongs: with the data owner.

 ---